Truth, Taxes, and Teflon Trump

 In one curious respect, Trump’s election is a direct refutation of the Median Voter Theorem, a mainstay of introductory political science classes: Trump is perhaps the first successful modern presidential candidate to blatantly eschew appealing to ideological moderates.
 And while Trump’s “fire and fury” rhetoric enraged and alienated much of the populace, it was startlingly effective at spurring his conservative base to the polls.

 Against all odds, Trump managed to unite a fractured Republican party, and, perhaps even more surprisingly, his unwavering Republican support has persisted throughout his tumultuous administration.
-As show in the figure below, an analysis of Gallup presidential approval ratings shows that President Trump has remained comparably popular within his own party to both Barack Obama and George W. Bush, and, remarkably, has experienced significantly less volatility in intra-party support than his predecessors.
+As shown in the figure below, an analysis of Gallup presidential approval ratings shows that President Trump has remained comparably popular within his own party to both Barack Obama and George W. Bush, and, remarkably, has experienced significantly less volatility in intra-party support than his predecessors.
 The data indicates that Trump has a relatively similar average weekly value of own-party approval (around 85%) as Obama and Bush, with a lower standard deviation, indicating less week-to-week fluctuation in approval.

 The steadfastness of Trump’s Republican support is confounding for a number of reasons.
 First, Trump has weathered near-weekly scandals that would have instantly tanked any contemporary politician, some of which have no clear partisan valence (examples include his insulting Republican war heroes or bragging about sexual assault).
 Furthermore, he has endured explosive, highly publicized exposés assailing personal, non-ideological leadership shortcomings, including his competency, temperament, and dearth of policy expertise.
 Finally, Trump’s Republican backing has persisted despite his pointed attacks on the bedrocks of conservative orthodoxy, including free trade and hawkish foreign policy.